DecLearn/declearn/README.md

 Note that this example code may easily be adjusted to suit use cases, using other types of models, alternative federated learning algorithms and/or modifying the communication, training and validation hyper-parameters.
+Please refer to the [Hands-on usage](#hands-on-usage) section for a more general and detailed description of how to set up a federated learning task and process with declearn.

 ### Server-side script